Section 504 of the Rehabilitation Act: Rights under Section 504

 Although not in the text of the statute, courts have held that individuals have a private right of action under Section 504.
 While punitive damages are not available, compensatory damages are available to plaintiffs.
 Arguably, these rights extend to include emotional distress damages.

-In addition to its responsibility for enforcing other federal statutes prohibiting discrimination in housing, the US Department of Housing and Urban Development (HUD) has a statutory responsibility under Section 504 to ensure that individuals are not subjected to discrimination on the basis of disability by any program or activity receiving HUD assistance.
+In addition to its responsibility for enforcing other federal statutes prohibiting discrimination in housing, the U.S. Department of Housing and Urban Development (HUD) has a statutory responsibility under Section 504 to ensure that individuals are not subjected to discrimination on the basis of disability by any program or activity receiving HUD assistance.
 Section 504 charges HUD's Office of Fair Housing and Equal Opportunity with enforcing the right of individuals to live in federally subsidized housing free from discrimination on the basis of disability.
 Further, Section 504 covers employment discrimination based on disability and requires HUD and HUD-assisted agencies to make reasonable accommodations for the known physical or mental limitations of an employee or qualified applicant.
 It covers all HUD programs except for its mortgage insurance and loan guarantee programs.

 Any housing that receives federal assistance, such as Section 8 public housing, is subject to Section 504 regulations and requirements.
 Any person with a disability who believes that have been discriminated against in a HUD-funded program or activity may file a complaint with HUD under Section 504.
 A complaint can be filed with HUD's Office of Fair Housing and Equal Opportunity.
 If a person with disabilities feels subject to discrimination in a housing situation that does not receive federal assistance, they can also file a complaint, under the Americans with Disabilities Act and Title VIII of the Civil Rights Act.